We all experience stress in one way or another. It can be physical stress, such as being too hot or too cold or emotional stress.

 Meg is an expert in Stress Management.
 Self awareness and self management are two key areas in the reduction of your stress levels and by using a combination of tools you can begin to protect yourself from the effects of long term stress.
 She has given many presentations to organizations, including Not For Profit organizations and the Victorian Small Business Festival.
 You will leave each session with useful strategies to get you back in balance, take away tools that you can use straight away or share with family and friends to help them manage their stress.

-Make an appointment for a FREE 20 minute stress assessment session or to book a Stress Management presentation.
+Make an appointment for a FREE 30 minute Discovery Session or to book a Stress Management presentation.